 - PhD Program: Good to excellent results after the first year qualify for direct admission to a three-year doctoral project in one of the participating research groups.
 The Master's thesis requirement is waived in this case.
-After successful defense of a doctoral thesis, the degree Doctor of Philosophy (Ph.D.) or the equivalent title Doctor rerum naturalium (Dr. rer. nat.) is conferred. - MSc Program: Alternatively, students may conclude the program with a Master's thesis, based on six months of experimental scientific research.
+After successful defense of a doctoral thesis, the degree Doctor of Philosophy (Ph.D.) orthe equivalent title Doctor rerum naturalium (Dr. rer. nat.) is conferred. - MSc Program: Alternatively, students may conclude the program with a Master's thesis, based on six months of experimental scientific research.
 The degree Master of Science (MSc) is awarded upon successful completion of the Master's thesis.
+The continuation in the PhD Program is possible and desired.